Tech Recruiter Resources.

-The burden is unfairly placed on HR and recruiters alone; recruitment efforts are strongest when coupled with a marketing team and when they have the backing of the C-suite and finance department.
+HR and recruiters can’t and shouldn’t tackle this alone; recruitment efforts are strongest when coupled with a marketing team and when they have the backing of the C-suite and finance department.
 Simply put, recruiters need the support of the entire organization in order to do their job effectively.

-84% of job seekers say the company’s reputation is an important part of their decision to apply to an open position.
-Building out your employer brand will help you attract elite candidates and get them excited about joining your team.
+86 percent of job seekers decide where to apply based on company review and rating research.
+Building out your employer brand and improving recruitment process efficiency will help you attract elite candidates and get them excited about joining your team.

-48% of businesses say their best hires were employee referrals.
+88 percent of businesses say their best source of applicants were through employee referrals.
 In order to secure those quality hires that help improve profitability and retention, recruitment teams need the budget to incentivize individuals for their recommendations with an employee referral program.

-Each open position costs the average company $500 per day.
+Each open position costs a company an average $98 per day.
 Investing in recruitment teams upfront improves time-to-hire and reduces the accruing cost-of-vacancy.

-86% of the most qualified candidates are not active job seekers and are currently employed.
+Over 75 percent of candidates aren’t active job seekers and are currently employed.
 Finding individuals with the necessary soft and hard skills to succeed in the role is challenging, especially when the best people aren’t even available.
 This makes identifying passive candidates and building your talent pipeline all the more important.

-U.S. companies struggle to fill tech roles, with only six out of ten positions being successfully filled.
+Tech vacancies account for almost 1 in 7 total U.S. job vacancies.
 For high-demand positions, competition between employers is intense.
 Engaging tech professionals before roles become vacant and offering competitive benefits packages to entice elite candidates is key to staying relevant among job seekers.